pratikshanaik12/Library/README.md

 ## Installation

  ## **Clone the repository:**
-   git clone <repository-url>
+ 1.  git clone <repository-url>
-   cd <project-directory>
+ 2. cd <project-directory>
-   npm install
+ 3. npm install

-## Database Setup:
-Ensure you have PostgreSQL installed and running.
+ 4. Ensure you have PostgreSQL installed and running.
 Update the `config/config.json` file with your PostgreSQL database credentials and do the same for Firestore.

-## Update the `config/config.json` file with your Firebase project configuration.
+ 5. Update the `config/config.json` file with your Firebase project configuration.

-## Run Sequelize migrations to set up your PostgreSQL database schema:
-npx sequelize-cli db:migrate
+ 6. Run Sequelize migrations to set up your PostgreSQL database schema:  npx sequelize-cli db:migrate

 # Usage
 After setting up the database and completing the installation steps, you can start the server by running: